crebello711/sqlalchemy-challenge/README.md

 * Use the provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources) files to complete climate analysis and data exploration.

 #### Precipitation Analysis

+Precipitation score from "2016-08-23" to "2017-08-23"

 ![precipitation](Images/PrecipitationScore.png)

 #### Station Analysis

 * Design a query to retrieve the previous 12 months of temperature observation data (TOBS) and plot histogram:

 ![station-histogram](Images/Histogram.png)